shashnavad/wine-quality-mlops/README.md

 2. **Infrastructure**
    - `Dockerfile`: Container definition for the ML components
    - `k8s/`: Kubernetes manifests for deployment
-   - Currently running on Minikube with Argo Workflows

 3. **Data Management** (`data/`)
    - Structured with `raw/` and `processed/` directories